windup/windup-eclipse-plugin/README.md

 ## Building

+This project has a dependency on the windup project which does not have an official release in any maven repository yet.
+Therefor the only way to build this project is to first download and build the [windup project](https://github.com/windup/windup).

 The tests of this project require the org.jboss.tools.tests project.
 The recommended way to deal with this is to clone https://github.com/jbosstools/jbosstools-base locally and then import the org.jboss.tools.tests project into your Eclipse workspace.

-Currently the projects are setup to require Java 1.7, though need to play with if this can be lowerd to 1.6.
+Currently the projects are setup to require Java 1.7, though there is a need to play with this to see if it can be lowerd to 1.6.

 This command will then run the build: